code-42/CS50/pset4/resize/README.md

 ![screenshot of resize algorithm](resize_algo_ss.png)

-Disclaimer: shamelessly converted to README.md from https://docs.cs50.net/2018/x/psets/4/resize/less/resize.html with the help of https://dillinger.io/
+Disclaimer: shamelessly converted to README.md from https://docs.cs50.net/2018/x/psets/4/resize/less/resize.html with the help of https://dillinger.io/ (Props due where due.
+I'd do the same for you!)

 Table of Contents